moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab2.md

     ```

     > This `.gitlab-ci.yml` file has one stage `build` with a job `build app` that runs as part of the stage.
 This job runs our main.go app.
-You can view the output of the job to view the executed code.

     > Again, feel free to highlight the YAML and use `/explain` in GitLab Duo chat to explain the CI pipeline!